When to Take the MCAT: An Ideal Timeline

 When Should You Take the MCAT?

-Ideally MedEdits recommends that students aim to complete this part of the process by April of their application year and after taking all medical school prerequisites.
+Ideally MedEdits recommends that students aim to take the MCAT by April of their application year and after taking all medical school prerequisites.
 Doing this helps ensure applicants have plenty of time to work on other application components, such as AMCAS work and activities and the medical school personal statement.

-One of the biggest questions medical school applicants face is deciding when to take the MCAT.
-The truth is that prospective students have a number of options at their disposal.
-Typically, the earliest that students opt to take the MCAT is during the latter part of their sophomore year or the summer between sophomore and junior year.
+The earliest that students opt to take the MCAT is during the latter part of their sophomore year or the summer between sophomore and junior year.
 At this point, most students have completed their medical school prerequisite courses and are prepared to take the exam.
 If you don’t feel ready to take the MCAT at this point, you are not alone.

 Most applicants opt to sit for the test later in their college journey.
 We find the vast majority of students take the exam sometime between the junior and senior years of college.
 However, keep in mind that you need to plan accordingly in the event you are not happy with your first exam result.

 In general, you should take the MCAT for the last time between January and April of the year you plan to apply to schools.
-Note that the exam is not offered between October and December nor in the month of February.
+Note that the MCAT is not offered between October and December nor in the month of February.

 Additionally, taking the MCAT early can help you target which medical schools you should apply to more effectively.
 The last thing you want is to invest time and resources into applying for schools that you’re unlikely to gain entrance to based on your scores.

 It’s worth noting that students can take the MCAT multiple times.
 The rules allow applicants to take the MCAT up to three times in one year (or four times during two consecutive years).
-However, we recommend taking the MCAT a max of three times but prefer applicants take it only once or twice.
+However, we recommend taking the MCAT two times at the most.

 No-shows and voided tests still count toward that limit, so students should plan accordingly.
 For best results, aim to take the MCAT at least twice before applying to schools.